 Ecker et al. (2012) suggest that this process requires a specific sequence: the memory must be vividly reactivated, and then a "mismatch" or "disconfirmation" must be experienced.

-Intensive Short-Term Dynamic Psychotherapy (ISTDP) has long utilized extended sessions—often called "trial therapies"—to achieve results in months that would normally take years.
+Intensive Short-Term Dynamic Psychotherapy (ISTDP) has long utilized extended sessions and more focused pressure in the therapy room to achieve results in months that would normally take years.

-By staying with the patient’s resistance for a longer duration, the therapist can help the patient move past the "defensive" layer to reach the "unconscious therapeutic alliance."
-As documented by Abbass (2015), this "unlocking of the unconscious" frequently requires more than an hour of sustained focus to overcome the patient's ingrained anxiety and defense mechanisms.
+By identifying the patient’s resistance early, and then staying with it throughout the extended session, the therapist can help the patient move past the "defensive" layer to reach the "unconscious therapeutic alliance."
+This "unlocking of the unconscious" frequently usually requires more than the standard 50-minute hour of conventional therapy in order to overcome the patient's ingrained anxiety and defense mechanisms.

-By investing in "Deep Work" sessions, we respect the complexity of the human psyche and the biological requirements for lasting change.
+By investing in longer, more intensive sessions, we can increase the likelihood of catalyzing biological requirements for lasting psychological change.

 Supporting References